egustavsson/runExomeDepth/without_docker/README.md

 ```

 ### 3. Install ExomeDepth and required R packages
-While `R` and `R-essentials` are installed throught the conda environment, other required R packages, including `ExomeDepth` are installed by running the script `install-packages.R`.
+While `R` is installed throught the conda environment, other required R packages, including `ExomeDepth` are installed by running the script `install-packages.R`.

-From the `./runExomDepth` directory, the script can be ran like this:
+From the `./runExomeDepth/without_docker` directory, the script can be ran like this:

 ```bash
 Rscript install-packages.R